spotlightpa/poor-richard/content/about-diversity.md

 ## Statement of commitment

 Spotlight PA is committed to ensuring diversity in race, ethnicity, age, gender, sexual orientation, religious beliefs, physical disabilities and socioeconomic backgrounds is represented in the hiring, coverage and decision-making of the newsroom.
-Our ongoing goals include: strengthening diversity of staff and coverage by creating a pipeline of new investigative talent through fellowships; capitalizing on diversity training for managers and reporters; and fostering a newsroom culture that encourages open dialogue.
+Our ongoing goals include: strengthening diversity of staff and coverage by securing funding for additional full-time investigative reporters, creating a pipeline of new investigative talent through fellowships, and fostering a newsroom culture that encourages open dialogue.

 ## Newsroom staff